benoitregamey/extraction-samples/README.md

 ## Data Source and Licence

-All the examples use free data from ©swisstopo.
+All examples use free data from ©swisstopo.
 You can find the term of use on the swisstopo website : https://www.swisstopo.admin.ch/en/terms-of-use-free-geodata-and-geoservices